YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A normal ECG is not a promise that surgery has no risk.
 It is only one piece of information.
 It does not replace blood pressure measurement, medication review, bleeding risk review, allergy history, or a clear explanation of what will happen during the day.

 Routine chest imaging can also create confusion when there are no respiratory symptoms and no relevant history.
-Incidental findings may need extra review even when they do not affect a scalp procedure.
-That can delay surgery without improving the FUE plan.
+An incidental finding may be real and still unrelated to a scalp procedure.
+It may need extra review, but that review can delay surgery without improving the FUE plan.

 The same logic applies to other checks.
 A proper blood test review before a hair transplant is useful when it answers a surgical question, such as anemia, platelet level, infection markers, kidney function, diabetes control, or medication safety.
 Testing works best when the question is clear.